-Not only can you spend more time with your children or take care of a loved one who is sick, you can also take on more unexpected daily errands, such as signing for deliveries, or taking in your food shop.
+Not only can you spend more time with your children or take care of a loved one who is sick, but you can also take on more unexpected daily errands, such as signing for deliveries or taking in your food shop.
 You may even have time to pop in a load of laundry during your lunch break or catch up on an episode of your favourite Netflix series before going back to work.

-Studies have shown that people who work from home have healthier eating habits and suffer from less stress than those based in an office environment.
+Studies have shown that people who work from home have healthier eating habits and suffer less stress than those based in an office environment.
 This is because you have fewer restrictions and can spend more time doing the things you enjoy around your work schedule.
 Having a manageable work-life balance can promote further happiness and productivity in employees.

-Besides this, working from home gives you the freedom to customise your work space precisely the way you want it; perhaps you enjoy being surrounded by pictures of your family, require the room to be a certain temperature to concentrate fully or prefer sitting on the sofa with a laptop rather than chained to a desktop computer all day.
+Besides this, working from home gives you the freedom to customise your workspace precisely the way you want it; perhaps you enjoy being surrounded by pictures of your family, require the room to be a certain temperature to concentrate fully or prefer sitting on the sofa with a laptop rather than chained to a desktop computer all day.
 Regardless of your workspace preferences, working from home gives you the flexibility to live the lifestyle that makes you happy.

 As you can see, working from home has many advantages from greater job satisfaction, flexibility, fewer interruptions from work colleagues to zero commuting, however regardless of this, how effectively you work from home purely depends on your personal work preferences.
 There are many ways you can customise your workspace at home to feel just as formal and productive as the office environment.

 Many of our students are now taking advantage of our virtual learning courses, as they can easily fit their studies around their current working-from-home situation.
 If you're looking to upskill in your current role or are considering a career change altogether, get in touch with our friendly team today for more information on our range of virtual learning courses and study advice.